Panatore/RoomsClassifier/README.md

 # RoomsClassifier

-*Room Classifier* is a classifier of room images
+*Room Classifier* is a machine learning system that is used to identify and categorize images of different rooms.
+This system is built using TensorFlow, a popular open-source software library for machine learning.
+The primary goal of this classifier is to accurately recognize different types of rooms based on their visual characteristics, such as furniture, flooring, and wall colors.

 ![CNN](https://user-images.githubusercontent.com/97985464/214332583-2642de92-8539-4824-80d4-9aacf175dad0.jpg)